Transformers \`a Grande Vitesse: Transformer-based approach

 We are interested in the normalized weights \( \left( \mathcal{S}((Q x) \cdot (K y)) \right)_y \), which constitute a probability distribution over all trains in the input, modeling the way they affect the train \( x \) in each self-attention layer.
 We therefore chose to monitor alongside our performance metrics the attention weights for the first encoder in our stack.
 This information is extremely valuable since it roughly encodes how delays propagate: if a model pays particular attention to a set of trains when making a prediction for a particular train, this most likely means that these trains are likely to impact the second train.

-While this cannot be quantitatively evaluated in the absence of a baseline model for delay propagation, visual analysis of snapshots of the model's attention yields very interesting results.
+While this cannot be quantitatively evaluated, visual analysis of snapshots of the model's attention yields very interesting results.
 Figure~\ref{fig:attn} shows the attention for a high-speed train leaving from Grenoble to Paris, situated at the intersection of the two red lines.
-The train is about to join the high-speed line from Marseilles (to the south of Grenoble) to Paris, and the figure shows the model's attention is focused on other trains coming from Nice and Marseilles which are already on the high-speed line.
-This shows that the model has at the very least a rough understanding of which trains will interact with a given train on the NRN in the short to medium-term.
+Each colored point represents another train on the network at the time, whereas gray points are RPs.
+The size and color scale of points quantifies the weight of the self-attention vector when evaluating the train leaving Grenoble, hence how important they are in the first encoder block of the model for predicting the delay of the train from Grenoble to Marseilles.
+The train is about to join the high-speed line from Marseilles to Paris, and the figure shows the model's attention is focused on other trains coming from Marseilles which are already on the high-speed line.
+This is likely what a human operator would also predict, since these trains are the trains that will also be traveling on the high-speed line between Lyon and Paris, demonstrating in this example that the model is capable of distinguishing relevant from irrelevant trains when making a prediction.

+These self-attention figures can be of independent interest to train operators in better understanding the source of delay predictions, and more generally the mechanisms underlying delay propagation.